Anti-Aircraft Ammunition Disposal 1955-57

 • 52,770 rounds to the Central Military District Belmont Depot

-However, records are uncertain if this distribution occurred, so it is quite probable that the entire stock of 25-Pounder ammunition was held at Belmont.
+However, records are uncertain if this distribution occurred, so it is quite probable that the entire stock of 25-pounder ammunition was held at Belmont.

 The New Zealand Stockpile was significant as a lethal percutaneous dose of mustard was 4.5 gm.
 With 300 tons of the agent in the NZ stockpile, the potential lethal doses held in Belmont were approximately 60 million.
 To put the size of the stockpile in context, it was equal to 5% of the United States Stockpile in 1993.